harvard-edtech/edtech-guide/ComprehensiveGuide.md

 We build a culture of constructive feedback.
 Gabe welcomes (and practically begs for) feedback.
 In return, Gabe works hard to give feedback to everyone on the team.
 If you ever feel unsure about how you're doing, please ask for feedback.
 Good conversations and sharing of feedback are how we create clarity and openness.

+All feedback should be structured in a way that is constructive and respectful.
+In return, when receiving feedback, start by assuming that the person giving feedback is doing it with the best intent.

 ## 5. Prompt and Respectful Communication

 We use Slack for communication.
 If communication is happening outside of Slack, ping people in Slack.
 For example, if you left comments on someone's GitHub PR, ping them in Slack with a link to the GitHub PR.
 We expect prompt communication (get back to people within a day or two) but we only expect responses from each other on Monday, Tuesday, Wednesday, and Thursday (not Friday) from 9am to 5pm ET.
+Note: it's okay to send messages outside of hours, but there's no expectation to respond.

 ## 6. Take Space, Make Space

 If you're someone who often takes up more space than others, try taking a little less space and leaving room for others to speak and contribute.
 If you're someone who often takes up less space than others, challenge yourself to speak and contribute more.
+Taking space can take multiple forms depending on collaboration style - not just speaking up in meetings, but also things like contributing ideas via chat or Slack, offering help and giving feedback, helping with organization and brainstorming, and so much more.

 ## 7. No Standing Meetings on Fridays